-Today I’m sharing a sneak peek at the first book in The Storyteller’s Toolbox series, What’s the Story?
+Today I’m sharing a look inside my book, What’s the Story?
 Building Blocks for Fiction Writing.

 This excerpt is from the introduction; it talks about the magic of story and what you can expect from the book.
 Enjoy!

 What’s the Story?

 What’s a story?
 Is it character?
 Plot?
 Conflict?
 Change?
 Why do some stories fall flat with audiences while others sweep the globe, captivating people in every corner of the world?